siberianfox/tinygwiki/TinyGv8-Production-Test-Instructions-for-Revision-2-Tester.md

 avrdude done.
 Thank you.
 </pre>

 * At this point the red PWM LED should light, perhaps somewhat dimly, as it's PWMing.
-(VERIFIED PROGRAMMING)
+(VERIFY PROGRAMMING)
-* Press the RESET button and verify that the SpDIR flashes about 12 times (VERIFIED BOOT LOADER)

 ##Connect to Board
+To connect Coolterm to the board:
+* Hit `Disconnect` if connection to previous board has not already been disconnected.
-* Connect Coolterm to the board.
-In the `Options` / `Serial Port` dialog box hit `Re-Scan Serial Ports`.
+* In the `Options`, `Serial Port` dialog box hit `Re-Scan Serial Ports`.
 Select the one that looks like `usbserial-DA00xxxx` on OSX, or a new COM-xx port on Windows.
-(Note: THere is a bug on Windows that prevents the com port from incrementing past 255.
+(Note: There is a bug on Windows that prevents the com port from incrementing past 255.
 We have a fix for that.
 Ask us if you need it).
 * Connect to the board using the `Connect` button.
 ![Coolterm-connect](https://farm6.staticflickr.com/5489/14632997114_9190193f99_o_d.jpg)
-* You should be able to enter in one or more ?'s and see something like the below.
+* You should be able to enter in one or more ?'s and see something like below.
 The TinyG firmware takes about 4 seconds to start up, so it will be unresponsive until then.

 <pre>
 X position:          0.000 mm